-We received approximately 48% and 58% of our revenue from our five largest customers for the year ended December 31, 2010, and for the three months ended March 31, 2011, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.
+We received approximately 48% and 53% of our revenue from our five largest customers for the year ended December 31, 2010, and for the six months ended June 30, 2011, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.

-Our five largest customers accounted for approximately 48% and 58% of our total revenues for the year ended December 31, 2010 and the three months ended March 31, 2011, respectively.
-AT&T is our largest customer and was responsible for 31% of our total revenues for the three months ended March 31, 2011 and 52% of accounts receivable at March 31, 2011.
-In the second quarter of 2010, we entered into an amendment to our agreement with AT&T which extends its term through June 30, 2015.
+Our five largest customers accounted for approximately 48% and 53% of our total revenues for the year ended December 31, 2010 and the six months ended June 30, 2011, respectively.
+AT&T is our largest customer and was responsible for 30% of our total revenues for the six months ended June 30, 2011 and 40% of accounts receivable at June 30, 2011.
 Certain of these customers are not subject to long term contracts with us and are generally able to reduce advertising spending at any time and for any reason.
 A significant reduction in advertising spending by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would adversely affect revenues.
 This could have a material adverse effect on our results of operations and financial condition.